- Chart

 Financial Performance

-Benchmark Comparison: The ETF's performance closely tracks the Bloomberg U.S. 5-10 Year Corporate Bond Index.
+Benchmark Comparison: VCIT's performance should closely track the Bloomberg U.S. 5-10 Year Corporate Bond Index.
+Deviations are expected to be minimal due to the index-tracking strategy.

 Expense Ratio: 0.04